Simón Bolívar: Early life and family

 Simón Bolívar was born on 24 July 1783 in Caracas, capital of the Captaincy General of Venezuela, the fourth and youngest child of Juan Vicente Bolívar y Ponte and María de la Concepción Palacios y Blanco.
-He was baptized as Simón José Antonio de la Santísma Trinidad Bolívar y Palacios on 30 July.
-Simón was born into the Bolívar family, one of the wealthiest and most prestigious criollo families in the Spanish Americas.
-The first Bolívar to emigrate to the Americas was Simón de Bolívar, a Basque nobleman and notary official who arrived in Santo Domingo in the mid-16th century.
-In 1588–89, he joined the staff of Diego Osorio Villegas, Governor of Santo Domingo, when he was named Governor of the Venezuela Province and moved to Caracas.
-There, Simón de Bolívar's descendants would also serve in the colonial bureaucracy and marry into rich Caracas families.
-By the time Simón Bolívar was born, the Bolívars owned property throughout Venezuela.
+He was baptized as Simón José Antonio de la Santísima Trinidad Bolívar y Palacios on 30 July.
+The first of Bolívar's family to have emigrated to the Americas was a similarly named minor Spanish governmental official named Simón de Bolívar, who had been a notary in the Spanish Basque region, and who had later arrived in Venezuela in the 1580s.
+The earlier Simón de Bolívar's descendants had served in the colonial bureaucracy and had married into various wealthy Caracas families over the years.
+By the time Simón Bolívar was born, the Bolívar family was one of the wealthiest and most prestigious criollo (creole) families in the Spanish Americas.